Signatures of the $\Omega(2012)^{-}$ state in $\Xi^*\bar K$ Correlation Functions: Introduction

 With the recent reconstruction of the $\Omega(2012)^{-}$ resonance~\cite{ALICE:2025atb} and the measurement of $K^+\Xi^-$ correlation function (CF)~\cite{ALICE:2025kma} by the ALICE Collaboration, the experimental conditions are now in place for a potential measurement of the $\bar{K}\Xi(1530)$ CF---a system intimately connected to the $\Omega(2012)^{-}$ structure.
 A model-independent inverse-method analysis of such femtoscopic data, as performed in Refs.\,\cite{Ikeno:2023ojl,Feijoo:2023sfe,Albaladejo:2023wmv}, could shed further light on the presumably dominant molecular nature of the $\Omega(2012)^{-}$ through the extraction of its compositeness with respect to the relevant coupled channels, as well as the corresponding scattering parameters.
 These quantities could then be compared with theoretical predictions from different models to provide a more decisive discrimination among them.
 As a natural first step, a theoretical prediction of the $\bar{K}\Xi(1530)$ CF could serve as guidance for experimental analyses.
 Moreover, a future comparison to such a measurement would offer crucial information to refine the dynamical ingredients implemented in the different theoretical models, leading to an improved description of the $\Omega(2012)$ state.
+In this context, femtoscopy has been identified as a key tool to probe the nature of exotic hadrons, as reviewed in Ref.~\cite{Liu:2024uxn}, where it is shown how information can be extracted both from the shape of correlation functions and from the interaction encoded in the scattering wave function.

 The present study provides the first quantitative prediction of the $\bar{K}\Xi(1530)$ correlation function based on a realistic interaction model consistent with the $\Omega(2012)$ phenomenology.
 This offers a direct theoretical benchmark for forthcoming femtoscopic measurements at the LHC.